What Are Mouth Guards?

 How Are They Worn?

 Mouth guards are generally worn on the upper teeth.
 They are designed in such a way that they will also provide protection to lower teeth.
-In certain situations, mouth guards can be made for lower teeth also.
+In certain situations, mouth guards can be made for lower teeth also but typically upper night guards are more comfortable for the patient.

 What are the Different Types of Mouth Guards?

 - Boil and bite mouth guards can also be bought at most stores and generally provide a better fit than stock mouth guards.
 These are originally made from thermoplastic materials which tend to melt when they are boiled.
-In the molten state you bite on them and mold them with fingers and the tongue to obtain the best fit.
-That is why they are called “boil and bite” mouth guards.
-Boil and bite mouth guards are made of a thinner material because they have to be molded with hands.
-For this reason, these are not robust.
-Also, they will not provide a perfect fit.
+In the molten state you bite on them and mold them with fingers and the tongue to obtain the best fit, hence the name “boil and bite” mouth guards.
+Additionally, these are made of a thinner material because they have to be molded with hands, which makes these less robust and rigid.
+Although they provide a closer fit than stock mouth guards, it is only recommended for a short-term use because they can shift your teeth with chronic use and can cause issues in the long run.

 Who Needs a Mouth Guard?